Ligustrum japonicum

 ShapeLigustrum japonicum typically takes on a shrub form, being often described as having a “green meatball” shape.
 It can be pruned into a variety of shapes for topiary prunings as well.

-LandscapeLigustrum japonicum has various landscape uses, with it working well as a specimen plant, hedge, topiary, screen, and works well in containers as well.
+LandscapeLigustrum japonicum has various landscape uses, with it working well as a specimen plant, hedge, topiary, and screen.
+It works well in containers as well.

 PropagationLigustrum japonicum can be propagated through cuttings, which will root quickly in peat:perlite.
 Within 6 to 8 weeks, the roots will have achieved 80% to 90% rooting and the plant can be transplanted to other containers if needed.
 Ligustrum japonicum can also be planted in seed form in fall and will germinate by the following spring.

-PestsLigustrum japonicum faces no major diseases or pests and is said to thrive with neglect.
-Ligustrum japonicum is also resistant to deers
+PestsLigustrum japonicum faces no major diseases or pests, and is said to thrive with neglect.
+Ligustrum japonicum is also resistant to deer.

 Notable SpecimensMany notable specimens can be found dotted throughout Eastern Asia and North and South Carolina, with one notable large noticeable specimen being found in Lynchburg, South Carolina.